Noahkimtai/API-auth/README.md

 # api-auth
-This is basically a skeleton of testing apis with playwright where authentication has been setup
+This is basically a script testing apis with playwright where authentication has been setup